Bullet Journal Brain Dump To Clear Up Your Mind

 How To Brain Dump

-Creating a brain dump is really super easy.
+Creating a brain dump is super easy.
 Take a piece of paper and a pen and start writing.
 It’s that simple.

 Write EVERYTHING that’s on your mind, without exception.
 Friend’s upcoming birthday, groceries, a huge work project, that leaking pipe – everything goes.